Coming Soon 👀 At the beginning of April, you’ll be

 From etymology online:also monkeyshines, “monkeyish behavior, tricks, pranks, antics,” U.S. slang, 1832 (in the “Jim Crow” song), from monkey (n.) + shine (n.) “a caper, trick” (1835), from an American English slang sense perhaps related to the expression cut a shine “make a fine impression” (1819); see slang senses under shine (n.).

-BlueIris Premium Member almost 3 years ago
+BlueIris Premium Member about 3 years ago

 Psst, Scott!
 “Minimum,” not “minumum.”
 Also, I posted a link the other day related to the Lockhorns — don’t know if you saw it.